Skip to main content

 Reasons to study

-• We’ll help you learn how to provide individualised care for the mother and baby throughout pregnancy, labour, childbirth and the early days of parenthood.
+Are you passionate about delivering the best and safest care during pregnancy, childbirth and postnatally?
+On our Midwifery Studies BSc(Hons) degree, you’ll learn how to provide individualised care for the mother and baby throughout pregnancy, labour, childbirth and the early days of parenthood.

-Many different cultural, social and health-related influences affect child-bearing women.
-On this course, we know just how important it is for student midwives to learn about midwifery in context, to gain a broad perspective on the delivery of care and to be supported by enthusiastic lecturers who know exactly what it’s like to be a midwife.
-Throughout the course you’ll have the opportunity to build excellent knowledge of the theory of midwifery.
-Across all areas of teaching, we focus on the promotion of normality, health and the safe management of pregnancy, to ensure the best possible outcomes for parents and the newborn.
+During this degree, you’ll have the opportunity to build excellent knowledge of the theory of midwifery.
+Across all areas of teaching, we focus on the promotion of normality, health, and the safe management of pregnancy, to ensure the best possible outcomes for parents and the newborn.

-We are proud to be one of only four universities and the only one in the north of England that offer two intakes each year onto our Midwifery BSc(Hons) course.
-We work closely with the NHS workforce planning teams to help meet their recruitment demands, and having two intakes onto the course results in qualified midwifes graduating in both the spring and autumn months.
+The University of Huddersfield is one of only four universities – and the only one in the north of England – that offer two intakes each year onto a Midwifery BSc(Hons) course.
+Working closely with the NHS workforce planning teams to help meet their recruitment demands, two course intakes results in qualified midwives graduating in both the spring and autumn months.
+Choosing when to begin your Midwifery degree will depend on your individual circumstances; you must state which Midwifery Studies intake you’d like to be part of on your UCAS form.

-Choosing when to start your Midwifery degree will depend on individual circumstances, what suits one-person may not suit another.
-In terms of course content, placements, support available, etc everything remains the same.
-We have approximately 60 places available for those that wish to start in September and approximately 40 for those wishing to start in March.
-Therefore, for those that want to be a part of a larger group you may prefer to start in September and for those that feel more comfortable in a smaller group you may prefer to start in March.
-You’ll need to indicate when you would like to start on your UCAS application.
+In terms of course content, placements, and available support, everything remains the same, regardless of when you choose to study with us.
+We have approximately 60 places available for those that wish to start in September, and approximately 40 for those wishing to start in March.
+If, for example, you prefer to be part of a large group, you may prefer to start in September.

 Students studying this course may be eligible to receive a non-repayable grant of at least £5,000 each year.
 Further information is available on the NHS Learning Support Fund Website.